-Sixty percent of the subsample experienced attacks from electronic agents such as viruses, malware, worms and trojans.
-Forty percent also said their attacks were web-based attacks, SQL injection and criminal insiders.
+Sixty percent of the subsample experienced attacks by criminal insiders and 40 percent say the attacks were from electronic agents such as viruses, malware, worms and trojans.
+SQL injection and social engineering were experienced by 20 percent of this subsample.

 Figure 6.
-Analysis of malicious or criminal attacks experienced by 5 companies

-More than one attack type may exist for each company
+Analysis of malicious or criminal attacks experienced by 5 companies More than one attack type may exist for each company